Musée des Beaux-Arts de Cambrai: Archaeological Department

-Heritage Department of Cambrai.
+Heritage Department

 This section allows visitors to immerse themselves in the history of the city and discover its evolution from the 12th to the 18th century.
 It displays objects and architectural remains that testify to Cambrai’s historical wealth and significance.

 In this exhibit, the first section presents ancient architectural elements of Cambrai, such as those from the churches of Cambrésis, like the former Cambrai Cathedral or Honnecourt Church.
 Three column statues, likely from the former Saint Géry Church, are the most important pieces in this space.
 These elements are witnesses to Cambrai during the Romanesque period, before the fire that ravaged the city in the 12th century.
 From this period comes a remarkable depiction of Pyramus and Thisbe.

 The second section of this department is dedicated to the former cathedral of the city, nicknamed the "wonder of the Netherlands".
-It explores this architecture and features portraits of important bishops of Cambrai such as Fénelon and Van der Burch.
+It explores this architecture and features portraits of important bishops of Cambrai such as François Fénelon and Van der Burch.
 This space houses alabaster sculptures from the former cathedral.